-“In the wake of the COP17 event, which unfortunately did not reach a fair, equitable and binding agreement that will address the catastrophic extreme weather events climate change brings, it is organisations like our partners and sponsors that will ensure strong foundations and long lasting effects in the fight against climate change here in South Africa,” says Jeunesse Park, founder of Food & Trees for Africa and the CCLA.
+“In the wake of the COP17 event, which unfortunately did not reach a fair, equitable and binding agreement that will address the catastrophic extreme weather events climate change brings, it is organisations like our partners and sponsors that will ensure strong foundations and long lasting effects in the fight against climate change here in South Africa,” says Jeunesse Park, founder of Food & Trees for Africa

-Park and other members of the CCLA attended COP17 in Durban this year, the so-called environmental World Cup an annual gathering of Kyoto Protocol signatories to enact resolutions and make decisions about curbing and reversing the effects of climate change.
+Park and other members of the CLA attended COP17 in Durban this year, the so-called environmental World Cup an annual gathering of Kyoto Protocol signatories to enact resolutions and make decisions about curbing and reversing the effects of climate change.

 Pick n Pay sponsors the Climate Hero Schools or Youth Groups category and R35 000 in Pick n Pay gift cards will be awarded to the winning schools or youth groups that show they have taken the most action against the impacts of climate change.

-“We support the Climate Change Leadership Awards as it helps to instil the values we need to ensure the sustainability of our resources while motivating everyone to action.
+“We support the Climate Change Leadership Awards as it helps to instill the values we need to ensure the sustainability of our resources while motivating everyone to action.
 Earlier this year, we also reaffirmed our leadership in addressing climate change as we pledged to phase out climate-damaging refrigerants and halt deforestation practices, as a signatory to the global Consumer Goods Forum agreement.”

 “The CCLA, especially the community awards, gives us a platform to encourage this dialogue and create awareness around climate change, particularly in rural, marginalised and underserviced areas.”

 ABI offers financial assistance to winners in the waste minimisation category for schools, communities, and youth groups and will deliver financing for additional, necessary equipment directly to suppliers on their behalf.

 “As a business we make up about 60% of the beverage industry and we are very conscious of our responsibility to society.
 The interests of business and the wider community are inextricably linked.
 The health and prosperity of those communities in which we operate is essential to our profitability and growth.
 Therefore, ensuring the sustainability of the world around us is vital to our success.
-As a founding member of PETCO (PET plastic recycling South Africa) and other similar industry bodies, we have always been concerned about the impact that waste generated through our value chain has on the environment, and are always looking for ways to ensure that we minimise this impact.”
+As a founding member of South African PET recycling company PETCO and other similar industry bodies, we have always been concerned about the impact that waste generated through our value chain has on the environment, and are always looking for ways to ensure that we minimise this impact.”